opendatatrentino/traceprov/README.md

 **About**

 Java library for data tracking.
-Features
+Features:

 * Contains models for  <a href="http://www.w3.org/TR/vocab-dcat/" target="_blank"> DCAT catalog vocabulary </a> and <a href="http://geojson.org" target="_blank"> GeoJson </a>
 * data origin tracking with a variant of JsonPath
 * validation of schemas
+* a serverside Javascript / <a href="http://www.typescriptlang.org/" target="_blank"> Typescript </a> scripting engine
 * persistence with a nosql db interface
 * all classes are immutable